ono-midori/ono-midori.github.io/techs/zguide.md

 We'll just make a multithreaded worker, which as we've seen from our multithreading experience with ZeroMQ, is trivial.
 However, let's first sketch what Titanic would look like in terms of ZeroMQ messages and frames.
 This gives us the Titanic Service Protocol (TSP).

 Using TSP is clearly more work for client applications than accessing a service directly via MDP.
-Here's the shortest robust “echo” client example:
+Here's the shortest robust "echo" client example:

 ```c++
 //  Titanic client example